 This is the most common and most costly mistake.

 An Operations Manager is a tactical executor.
 They are vital.
 They run the systems you already have.
-They manage the day-to-day workflow, ensure orders are filled, manage the project board, and keep the existing processes from breaking.
+They manage the day-to-day workflow, support orders are filled, manage the project board, and keep the existing processes from breaking.
 They are focused on doing things right.

 A Chief Operating Officer, by contrast, is a strategic architect.
-They don’t just run the system; they design the system.
-They are not focused on today’s 50-item to-do list; they are focused on building an operational infrastructure that can handle 5,000 items without you being involved.
+They don’t just run the system.
+They design the system.
+They are not focused on today’s 50-item to-do list.
+They are focused on building an operational infrastructure that can handle 5,000 items without you being involved.

 A founder scaling fast often hires an Ops Manager and calls them a COO.
 The result?
 You get a (likely very good) tactical manager, but you are still the only person in the company responsible for strategic, systemic thinking.
 The bottleneck remains.
+Companies that invest inadvisory servicesat this stage avoid the costly cycle of trial-and-error that drains both time and capital.

 Duality 2: Chief Operating Officer vs. Chief of Staff